joshmu/ts-swarm/README.md

 ## Overview

-TS-SWARM is a minimal TypeScript Agentic library inspired by the OpenAI Swarm API.
+TS-SWARM is a minimal TypeScript Agentic library inspired by the [OpenAI Swarm API](https://github.com/openai/swarm).
 It provides a flexible and extensible system for creating and managing AI agents that can collaborate, communicate, and solve complex tasks.

+> [!TIP]
+> Although originally ported from the [original Python codebase](https://github.com/openai/swarm), TS-SWARM diverges with a more functional typesafe approach and sprinkles in some additional features such as an Event Emitter.
+Future plans are to add zod validation and a more generic adapter for the chat completions so that other LLMs can be leveraged. ⚡

 ## Features